-The Peer-Assisted Learning (PAL) program is an academic assistance program that provides support both inside and outside of the classroom.
-Housed under the guidance of UW-Platteville’s University Tutoring Services, the PAL program is an academic assistance program that is free to students enrolled in select courses.
-The Peer Assisted Learning (PAL) program typically merges the success of peer tutoring with the benefits of being a presence in the classroom.
+The Peer Assisted Learning (PAL) program is an academic assistance program that provides support both inside and outside of the classroom.
+The PAL program is an academic assistance program that is free to students enrolled in select courses and typically merges the success of peer tutoring with the benefits of being a presence in the classroom.

-Once a faculty-mentor commits to the PAL program, he/she will recommend or select a student to be a Peer Assisted Leader.
-In order to be selected as a Peer Assisted Leader, the student must have previously taken and excelled in the identified course (with the same professor as the one serving as his/her faculty-mentor).
-Final hiring decisions are made per the discretion of University Tutoring Services.
+Once a faculty-mentor commits to the PAL program, he/she will recommend or select a student to be a Peer Assisted Learning Leader.
+In order to be selected as a Peer Assisted Learning Leader, the student must have previously taken and excelled in the identified course (with the same professor as the one serving as his/her faculty-mentor).
+Final hiring decisions are made per the discretion of Writing and Tutoring Resources.

-The faculty-mentor and University Tutoring Services share the responsibilities of training the PALs.
-In order to learn best tutoring practices, the Peer Assisted Leaders participate in training modules that are organized by University Tutoring Services.
-While utilizing the PAL program is completely voluntary, preliminary research has shown that students who seek help from Peer Assisted Leaders during lecture and office hours are more likely to earn higher grades in historically difficult classes.
+The faculty-mentor and PAL Coordinator share the responsibilities of training the PAL Leaders.
+In order to learn best tutoring practices, the Peer Assisted Learning Leaders participate in training modules that are organized by Writing and Tutoring Resources.
+While using the PAL program is completely voluntary, preliminary research has shown that students who seek help from Peer Assisted Learning Leaders during lecture and office hours are more likely to earn higher grades in historically difficult classes.

-At this time, we have PALs available in the following courses:
+At this time, we have PAL Leaders available in the following courses (Spring 2016):

 - Accounting 2010